Preference-Based Dynamic Ranking Structure Recognition: Additional discussions

 \subsection{Smoothness condition of Assumption~\ref{asmp:pi}}

-We would like to clarify that the smoothness condition in Assumption~\ref{asmp:pi} is standard in dynamic settings and can be relaxed.
-In the Section~\ref{sec:gpr}, it is sufficient for the score functions to be Lipschitz continuous to ensure consistent group identification (Theorem~\ref{esCon}).
-The stronger smoothness assumption is only used to derive the asymptotic distribution of the estimators (Theorem~\ref{asy}).
-Importantly, the Lipschitz condition is widely adopted in theoretical analysis of dynamic ranking problems, such as Assumption~5.2 of \citet{bong2020nonparametric}, and Assumption~1 of \citet{karle2023dynamic}.
+We clarify that the smoothness condition in Assumption~\ref{asmp:pi} is standard in dynamic settings and can be relaxed.
+In Section~\ref{sec:gpr}, it suffices for the score functions to be Lipschitz continuous to ensure consistent group identification (Theorem~\ref{esCon}).
+The stronger smoothness assumption is only needed to derive the asymptotic distribution of the estimators (Theorem~\ref{asy}).
+Importantly, the Lipschitz condition is widely adopted in theoretical analyses of dynamic ranking problems, such as Assumption~5.2 of \citet{bong2020nonparametric} and Assumption~1 of \citet{karle2023dynamic}.

 Furthermore, in Section~\ref{sec:scd}, the general theoretical results in Theorem~\ref{str} rely only on Assumptions~\ref{gp} and \ref{gp2}, which do not require the ability trajectories to be smooth.
 The smoothness condition in Corollary~\ref{strcBT} is imposed solely to facilitate the application of Theorem~\ref{esCon}, but as noted above, this can be weakened to a Lipschitz condition.
-Alternatively, one may use a segmented estimation strategy over a gridded time interval to estimate $\hat G(\mathcal{I})$, and then apply our proposed change detection framework, without requiring any smoothness assumption.
-We fully agree that nonsmooth, even abrupt, changes may occur in real-world scenarios.
-In fact, this is one of the main motivations behind our development of the group structure change detection framework, which is designed to effectively handle such irregularities in the data.
+Alternatively, one may use a segmented estimation strategy over a gridded time interval to estimate $\hat G(\mathcal{I})$, and then apply our proposed change detection framework without requiring any smoothness assumption.

 Finally, we would like to emphasize that our method performs well even in the presence of abrupt changes.
-This is supported by simulation results in Section~\ref{gc}, where the underlying score trajectories (shown in Figures~\ref{simu1} and \ref{simu2} in Section~\ref{sec:struc}) feature non-smooth and abrupt changes, yet our method maintains strong performance.
+This is supported by simulation results in Section~\ref{gc}, where the underlying score trajectories (shown in Figures~\ref{simu1} and \ref{simu2} in Section~\ref{sec:struc}) feature nonsmooth and abrupt changes, yet our method maintains strong performance.